nixworks/public/news/2017/12/3/README.md

 ##### Venezuela
 ### [Venezuelan President Nicolas Maduro announces the creation of the petro cryptocurrency in a bid to ease the country's ongoing socioeconomic crisis. ](/news/2017/12/3/venezuelan-president-nicola-s-maduro-announces-the-creation-of-the-petro-cryptocurrency-in-a-bid-to-ease-the-country-s-ongoing-socioeconomic.md)
-_Context: Venezuela, petro, Nicolas Maduro, Crisis in Venezuela (2012-present), cryptocurrency_
+_Context: Venezuela, Crisis in Venezuela (2012-present), petro, cryptocurrency, Nicolas Maduro_

 ##### Yeongheung Island
 ### [A 10-tonne fishing boat collides with a 336-tonne fuel tanker near Yeongheung Island, South Korea, killing 13 of the 22 people on board the fishing boat.
 Two people remain missing. ](/news/2017/12/3/a-10-tonne-fishing-boat-collides-with-a-336-tonne-fuel-tanker-near-yeongheung-island-south-korea-killing-13-of-the-22-people-on-board-the.md)
-_Context: South Korea, Yeongheung Island_
+_Context: Yeongheung Island, South Korea_

 ##### History of the Communist Party of China
 ### [General Secretary of the Communist Party of China Xi Jinping concludes a two-day "high-level dialogue" with party leaders from 120 countries.
 The program he announces includes the full funding by the Communist Party of China of 15,000 visits from foreign party leaders over the next five years "to deepen exchanges". ](/news/2017/12/3/general-secretary-of-the-communist-party-of-china-xi-jinping-concludes-a-two-day-high-level-dialogue-with-party-leaders-from-120-countries.md)
-_Context: Communist Party of China, Xi Jinping, History of the Communist Party of China, General Secretary of the Communist Party of China_
+_Context: Xi Jinping, General Secretary of the Communist Party of China, Communist Party of China, History of the Communist Party of China_

 ##### Tel Aviv
 ### [In Tel Aviv, up to 20,000 people demonstrate in front of the home of the Attorney General of Israel, Avichai Mandelblit, against the slow pace of corruption investigations against Prime Minister of Israel Benjamin Netanyahu. ](/news/2017/12/3/in-tel-aviv-up-to-20-000-people-demonstrate-in-front-of-the-home-of-the-attorney-general-of-israel-avichai-mandelblit-against-the-slow-pa.md)